5 Unity Street Chambers, Bristol BS1 5HH

 Recent employment cases of interest:

-He has also represented individuals in appearances before Care Standards Tribunals (such as actions against local authorities and government agencies on behalf of appellants seeking removal from POCA / POVA ‘blacklists’ preventing individuals from working with children or vulnerable adults), as well as disciplinary proceedings brought by the GMC, NMC and other medical regulators.
+He has also represented individuals in appearances before Care Standards Tribunals (such as actions against local authorities and government agencies on behalf of appellants seeking removal from POCA / POVA ‘blacklists’ preventing individuals from working with children or vulnerable adults), and those subject to disciplinary proceedings brought by the GMC, NMC and other medical regulators.

-‘M’ (2016) – judicial review hearing at the Administrative Court concerning the unlawful discharge of a member of the Armed Services.
+“M” 2018 – Judicial Review hearing at the Administrative Court concerning the unlawful discharge of a member of the Armed Services.

-‘O’ (2016) – acted for midwife during the course of disciplinary proceedings brought by the NMC alleging unfitness to practice due to her previous criminal convictions.
+“O” 2017 – acted for a midwife during the course of disciplinary proceedings brought by the NMC alleging unfitness to practice due to her previous criminal convictions.

-In a past life, Fergus was a Grade 3 CPS prosecutor with significant Crown Court and Court of Appeal experience, for both prosecution and defence, in cases including those involving manslaughter, serious sexual assaults and corporate fraud.
+In a past life, Fergus was a Grade 3 CPS prosecutor with significant Crown Court and Court of Appeal experience, for both prosecution and defence, in trials for offences of manslaughter, serious sexual assaults and corporate fraud.

-This background stands him in good stead as an advocate, leading to a robust style of advocacy, which is tempered with appropriate sensitivity when necessary.
+This background stands him in good stead as an advocate, leading to a robust style of advocacy, which is tempered with appropriate sensitivity and humour when necessary.

 Fergus is willing and able to take instructions, in any of the above areas, on a Public Access basis.